-Federal regulations allow a student to receive financial assistance for no more than 150 % of the credit hours required to complete the degree program.
+Federal regulations allow a student to receive financial assistance for no more than 150% of the credit hours required to complete the degree program.
 Most students pursuing a bachelor's degree may attempt up to a maximum of 180 semester hours towards the completion of a 120 semester hour program.
 Students in programs of study that require more than 120 hours will have their time frame extended proportionally based on the length of the program.
-Frequent withdrawals from courses or school, changes of major, failed or repeated courses, or taking courses that are not related to the degree program could jeopardize financial aid eligibility.
+Frequent withdrawals from courses or school, changes of major, failed or repeated courses, ortaking courses that are not related to the degree program could jeopardize financial aid eligibility.
 All attempted hours at LaGrange College and those credits accepted on transfer toward the student's degree program will count toward the maximum time frame.
-A student's eligibility for financial aid will terminate at the time the student has completed the required coursework in the degree program or when it is determined that the student has exceeded the 150% maximum time frame, or it is determined that it is mathematically impossible for the student to complete the degree program within the maximum timeframe.
+A student's eligibility for financial aid will terminate at the time the student has completed the required coursework in the degree program or when it is determined that it is mathematically impossible for the student to complete the degree program within the maximum timeframe.